cloudnative-pg/cloudnative-pg/docs/src/scheduling.md

 ## Node selection through `nodeSelector`

-Kubernetes allows `nodeSelector` to provide a list of labels (defined as key-value pairs) to select the nodes on which a pod can run.
-Specifically, the node must have each indicated key-value pair as labels for the pod to be scheduled and run.
+Kubernetes allows `nodeSelector` to provide a list of labels, defined as key-value pairs, to select the nodes on which a pod can run.
+Specifically, for the pod to be scheduled and run, the node must have each indicated key-value pair as labels.

-Similarly, CloudNativePG consents you to define a `nodeSelector` in the `affinity` section, so that you can request a PostgreSQL cluster to run only on nodes that have those labels.
+Similarly, CloudNativePG allows you to define a `nodeSelector` in the `affinity` section, so that you can request a PostgreSQL cluster to run only on nodes that have those labels.

 ## Tolerations

-Kubernetes allows you to specify (through `taints`) whether a node should repel all pods not explicitly tolerating (through `tolerations`) their `taints`.
+Kubernetes allows you to specify (through `taints`) for a node to repel all pods not explicitly tolerating (through `tolerations`) their `taints`.

-So, by setting a proper set of `tolerations` for a workload matching a specific node's `taints`, Kubernetes scheduler will now take into consideration the tainted node, while deciding on which node to schedule the workload.
+So, by setting a proper set of `tolerations` for a workload matching a specific node's `taints`, Kubernetes scheduler takes into consideration the tainted node, while deciding on which node to schedule the workload.
-Tolerations can be configured for all the pods of a Cluster through the `.spec.affinity.tolerations` section, which accepts the usual Kubernetes syntax for tolerations.
+Tolerations can be configured for all the pods of a cluster in the `.spec.affinity.tolerations` section.
+This section accepts the usual Kubernetes syntax for tolerations.

 !!!
 Seealso "Taints and Tolerations"
-    More information on taints and tolerations can be found in the [Kubernetes documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).
+    For more information on taints and tolerations, see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).